cardano-foundation/CIPs/CIP-XXXX/README.md

 These conventions help to keep the schema uniform in style.

+#### Encoding of binary types

+Binary data MUST be encoded as lower-case hexademical strings.
+Restricting the character set to lower-case letters (`a-f`) allows for comparisons and equality checks without the need to normalize the values to a uniform case.

 #### Encoding of mapping types

-`Map`-like container types should be encoded as arrays of key-value pairs.
+`Map`-like container types MUST be encoded as arrays of key-value pairs.
 Uniqueness of `"key"` objects in a map MUST be preserved (but this property is not expressible via a schema).

 ```json
 "Map": {